Sweta, the face of ST Films

 In 2014 she discovered her love of theatre and live performance, after working as a stage manager and assistant director on the play Friendly Fire by Gerard Humphreys at The New Theatre, in Dublin.
 The following year, Sweta entered the world of marketing and advertising, working at an advertising agency and representing Italian luxury brands such as Armani, Gucci and Prada on the International press.

-In 2016 Sweta moved to London, where she collaborated with several film makers as a screenwriter, script editor, AD and production coordinator.
-In autumn 2017 Sweta wrote, directed and produced her latest short film, Crêpes, which is currently competing in the festival circuit and which has already received two nominations as best short film.
+In 2016 Sweta moved to London, where she completed her Masters in Screenwriting at the London Film School and she collaborated with several film makers as a screenwriter, script editor, AD and production coordinator.
+In autumn 2017 Sweta wrote, directed and produced her latest short film, Crêpes, which is currently competing in the festival circuit and which has been awarded for Best Short Film, Best Soundtrack, Best Screenplay and Best First-time Director, while winning nomiations for Best Lead Actress and Best Costume Design.